 - Wait for the call to be processed electronically and to be answered (may take eight rings). - Identify yourself, your location, and the situation.
 This is a radio transmission and there will be short pauses. - Speak slowly and clearly.
-Wait for acknowledgement from security that they understood you. - Call again if you have a poor connection or in case of no answer.
+Wait for acknowledgment from security that they understood you. - Call again if you have a poor connection or in case of no answer.

-Potential criminal activity, suspicious activity, or nonemergency situations on College property should be reported in a timely manner to Campus Security, located in the Physical Plant, in person or by calling ext.
-2292 from any campus phone or 417-448-1455 between, 8 a.m.-5 p.m., Monday through Friday, or ext.
-2222 from any campus phone or by calling 417-448-4139 after 5 p.m. or weekends.
+Potential criminal activity, suspicious activity, or nonemergency situations on College property should be reported promptly to campus security personnel, located in the Physical Plant, in person or by calling ext.
+2292 from any campus phone, dialing 417-448-1448, or ext.
+2222 from any campus phone.
 Potential criminal activity may also be reported directly to the Nevada Police Department, 120 S. Ash St., by calling 911, or for non-emergencies by calling 417-448-2710.